-Back window spiders are commonly seen in garages, sheds, woodpiles, and unused garden equipment and pots.
+Black window spiders are commonly seen in garages, sheds, woodpiles, and unused garden equipment and pots.
 Undisturbed areas are habitats for brown recluses, and thus their name.
 Dress shelves or clutter of attics or basements are common places where brown recluse spiders are found.
 Spiders are also commonly found under tree stumps or rocks outdoors.

-Complications Of Spider Bite
+Complications Of Spider Bites

-How To Prevent Spider Bite In Children?
+How To Prevent Spider Bites In Children?

 - Make children wear long sleeves and pants while playing around woodpiles or garages.

-- Keep fire woods outside the house.
+- Keep firewood outside the house.

 - Use tight-fitting window and door screens to prevent spiders from getting indoors.